voxel51/fiftyone-teams-app-deploy/docker/README.md

 The FiftyOne 0.10.x SDK is not forwards compatible with current FiftyOne Teams Database Versions.
 If you are using a FiftyOne SDK older than 0.11.0, upgrading the Web server will require upgrading all FiftyOne SDK installations.

-Voxel51 recommends the following upgrade process for upgrading from versions prior to FiftyOne Teams version 1.1.0:
+Voxel51 recommends this upgrade process from versions prior to FiftyOne Teams version 1.1.0:

 1. Make sure your installation includes the required [FIFTYONE_ENCRYPTION_KEY](#fiftyone-teams-upgrade-notes) environment variable
 1. [Upgrade to FiftyOne Teams version 1.4.2](#deploying-fiftyone-teams) with `FIFTYONE_DATABASE_ADMIN=true`
-   (this is not the default in the `config.yaml` for this release).
+   (this is not the default in the `compose.yaml` for this release).
     - **NOTE:** FiftyOne SDK users will lose access to the FiftyOne Teams Database at this step until they upgrade to `fiftyone==0.14.2`
 1. Upgrade your FiftyOne SDKs to version 0.14.2
     - Login to the FiftyOne Teams UI
     - To obtain the CLI command to install the FiftyOne SDK associated with your FiftyOne Teams version, navigate to `Account > Install FiftyOne`
-1. Run `fiftyone migrate --info` to ensure all datasets have been migrated to version 0.22.1.
+1. Check if datasets have been migrated to version 0.22.1.

+    ```shell
+    fiftyone migrate --info
+    ```
    - If not all datasets have been upgraded, have an admin run

       ```shell